wdporter/i-am-that-vuepress/94-you-are-beyond-space-and-time/readme.md

 which are not there. *Karma* is the divinely prescribed treatment.
 Welcome it and follow the instructions faithfully and you will get well.
 A patient will leave the hospital after he recovers.
 To insist on immediate freedom of choice and action will merely postpone recovery.
-Accept your destiny and fulfill it — this is the shortest way to freedom from destiny, though not from love and its compulsions.
+Accept your destiny and fulfil it — this is the shortest way to freedom from destiny, though not from love and its compulsions.
 To act from desire and fear is bondage, to act from love is freedom.